 A computer language that consists of easily understood keywords, names, or tags that help format the overall view of a page and the data it contains.
 Some examples of a markup language are BBC, HTML, SGML, and XML.

 Below is an example segment of HTML code that creates bold text on a web page.

 Example of bold in HTML.

 Markup language vs. programming language

 A markup language is not a programming language it is a series of keywords, names, and tags that are used to help present information.
-A programming language can not only present information but also accept and load new data, manipulate the data, and control how the information is presented based off of conditions.
+A programming language cannot only present information, but also accept and load new data, manipulate the data, and control how the information is presented.

 A good example of how markup language is used is the HTML that is used to display the text on this web page.
 However, to do something more sophisticated, such as a search for keywords on this page and other pages, a programming language would have to be used.